0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/my-first-transaction.md

 ### Install Dependencies

-To setup Libra Core, change to the `libra` directory and run the setup script to install the dependencies, as shown below:
+To setup Diem Core, change to the `diem` directory and run the setup script to install the dependencies, as shown below:

 ```
 ./scripts/dev_setup.sh
 ```
 The setup script performs these actions:

-* Installs rustup &mdash; rustup is an installer for the Rust programming language, which Libra Core is implemented in.
+* Installs rustup &mdash; rustup is an installer for the Rust programming language, which Diem Core is implemented in.
 * Installs the required versions of the rust-toolchain.
 * Installs CMake &mdash; to manage the build process.
 * Installs protoc &mdash; a compiler for protocol buffers.